thomhurst/Nupendencies/README.md

 - It will clone each repository to the local machine
 - It will build a Project tree, and detect all TargetFramework + PackageReference elements within your csproj files
 - It will attempt to update the TargetFramework (if you are below the latest known version by this tool) and then build your project, rolling back if it breaks compilation
+- (Optional by configuration) It will attempt to delete ProjectReferences to de-clutter csproj files where they're redundant (because they're unused or pulled in from other projects), rolling back if it breaks compilation
 - (Optional by configuration) It will attempt to delete PackageReferences to de-clutter csproj files where they're redundant (because they're unused or pulled in from other projects/packages), rolling back if it breaks compilation or detects an overall downgrade to that package throughout the project tree
 - It will attempt to upgrade PackageReferences with the latest stable version from NuGet, rolling back if it breaks compilation
 - It will raise issues (Currently only on GitHub) for any packages that it couldn't update automatically